-From food poisoning to slippery surfaces, the number of potential hazards in restaurants are endless.
+From food poisoning to slippery surfaces, the number of potential health and safety hazards in restaurants are endless.

 How can you assess these risks?
 Below we cover everything you need to know about restaurant risk assessments.